Border Beacon

-Border Beacon (Mid-Canada Line Site 212) was a United States Air Force military installation in Labrador, located approximately 190 km west of the Town of Hopedale.
+Border Beacon (Mid-Canada Line Site 212) was a United States Air Force military installation in Labrador, located approximately 190 km (120 mi) west of the Town of Hopedale.
 Border Beacon was a bistatic radar Doppler Detection Station on the Mid-Canada Line system of early-warning radar stations.

 Opened in 1957, and fully operational in 1958, Border Beacon was in operation for eight years.
 The eastern portion of the Mid-Canada Line was shut down in 1965 and the site was closed.

 Transport Canada

 The Government of Canada took possession of the Border Beacon site from the US in 1965 and transformed it into a weather station.
 Transport Canada operated the weather station until it closed in the 1970s.